jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

         abnormalities of shape, size and position of the maxillary bones.</span></p>\n"
     - question: What is a dentofacial deformity?
       answer: "<p>It is a skeletal and dental malocclusion of such magnitude that it also compromises the facial aesthetics of the person.
-In these cases, Orthodontic Treatment alone is not enough and must be combined with Orthognathic Surgery procedures so that the Maxillofacial Surgeon can reposition the dysplastic maxillary structures.</span></p>\n"
+In these cases, orthodontic treatment alone is not enough and must be combined with Orthognathic Surgery procedures so that the Maxillofacial Surgeon can reposition the dysplastic maxillary structures.</span></p>\n"
     - question: Why is it important to correct malocclusions and align teeth?